neonatura/shioncoin_2.x/README.md

   make install
 </pre></small><i>

-The binaries can be found under src/share-coin as "shcoin" and "shcoind".
+The binaries can be found under src/share-coin as "shc", "usde", and "shcoind".
 Performing a 'make install' will install these programs into the bin and sbin directories respectively.
-The "shcoin" program must be ran as the same user as the "shcoind" daemon.
+The "shc" and "usde" programs must be ran as the same user as the "shcoind" daemon.
 The daemons supplied with the share library suite (shared, shlogd, shfsyncd) and base libraries can be installed by running 'make install' in the libshare directory built from the instructions above.

 When installed on a unix-like systems that supports the traditional /etc/init.d/rc.d/ hierarchy a 'shcoind' daemon will be registered with the system to load upon startup as the root user.
-Note: The "shcoin" client utility program must be ran as the same user as the 'shcoind' daemon.
+Note: The client utility programs "shc" and "usde" must be ran as the same user as the 'shcoind' daemon.

 <h3>Stratum + USDe Coin Service</h3>
 A stratum server for the USDe virtual currency is provided as a service of the shcoind program.
 The "shcoin" program is provided to perform RPC commands against the coin server.